 In addition to the above policy, the following has been enacted to clarify several items:

 Anyone with influenza-like illness (fever at 99.9, cough, runny nose, sore throat, vomiting, etc., is required to stay at home.
 The child is to remain out of school for a minimum of 24 hours after the fever is gone; without the use of any fever-reducing medicine.
 (Also-if your child is sent home from school because of a fever, he/she will not be allowed to return the following day since it is evident that the child has not been fever-free for 24 hours without a fever reducer being administered.)
-We will REQUIRE the results of a negative Covid-19 test in order to return to school.
+We may require the results of a negative Covid-19 rapid test.

 When any student has a communicable disease — influenza, stomach flu (diarrhea or vomiting), sinus infection, chickenpox, conjunctivitis (pink-eye), scabies, strep throat, impetigo, nasal discharge, fever, etc., or found to be in a potentially contagious situation, the preschool and its staff reserves the right to prohibit the student from attendance until the expiration of the prescribed or required period of isolation.